AhmedSaladin/Github-Finder/README.md

 # Github-Finder
-Simple project to search about github users and get his profiles and repo and some basic information about them it was an example of using
-Public API to fetch data and using asynchronous function like promises and arrow function and async/await
+Simple project to search about github users and get their profiles and repos and some basic information about them it was an course excrise of using github API to fetch data and Display it

 <img src="Screens/UI.png">